Cymbopetalum penduliflorum

-Cymbopetalum penduliflorum is a species of plant in family Annonaceae.
-The specific epithet penduliflorum derives from the Latin words pendulus (pendent or hanging) and florum (flowered).
+Cymbopetalum penduliflorum is a species of flowering plant in family Annonaceae.
+It is a tree native to central and southern Mexico, Guatemala, El Salvador, and Honduras.

 Description

 The plant grows as a tree or small shrub with distichous, subsessile, oblanceolate leaves.
 It has solitary flowers borne on long slender peduncles coming from the internodes of the smaller branches.
 Its sepals are broadly ovate or suborbicular, cuspidate, reflexed at length, The outer petals are similar, but are much larger than the sepals.
 The inner petals are thick and fleshy with an involute margin that causes them to resemble a human ear.
 When fresh, the pungent flowers are greenish-yellow with the inner surface of the inner petals tending towards orange, at length turning brownish-purple or maroon, breaking with a bright orange fracture.

 Distribution and habitat

-It is native to mountainous areas of southern Mexico, Guatemala, and El Salvador.
+It is native to mountainous areas of central and southern Mexico, Guatemala, El Salvador. and Honduras.
 It is still cultivated as a spice in the Guatemalan regions around Cobán and Jacaltenango and sold in markets in those areas as well as Antigua Guatemala, Santa Ana, El Salvador, and San Andrés Tuxtla, Mexico.